awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. Choose **Next**\.

 1. Review the key policy document that was created from your choices\.
 You can edit it, too\.

 1. Choose **Finish** to create the CMK\.

-**Tip**
-To use your new CMK programmatically and in command line interface operations, you need a key ID or key ARN\.
-For detailed instructions, see [Finding the Key ID and ARN](viewing-keys.md#find-cmk-id-arn)

-### To create a new CMK \(original console\)<a name="create-key-iam-console"></a>

-1. Sign in to the AWS Management Console and go to [https://console\.aws\.amazon\.com/iam/home\#encryptionKeys](https://console.aws.amazon.com/iam/home#encryptionKeys)\.

-1. For **Region**, choose the appropriate AWS Region\.
-Do not use the region selector in the navigation bar \(top right corner\)\.

-1. Choose **Create key**\.

-1. Type an alias for the CMK\.
-The alias name cannot begin with `aws`\.
-The `aws` prefix is reserved by Amazon Web Services to identify [AWS managed CMKs](concepts.md#master_keys) in your account\.

-   An alias is a display name that you can use to identify the CMK\.
-We recommend that you choose an alias that indicates the type of data you plan to protect or the application you plan to use with the CMK\.

-   Aliases are required when you create a CMK in the AWS Management Console\.
-They are optional when you use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation\.

-1. \(Optional\) Type a description for the CMK\.

-   We recommend that you choose a description that explains the type of data you plan to protect or the application you plan to use with the CMK\.

-1. Choose **Next Step**\.

-1. \(Optional\) Type a [tag key](tagging-keys.md) and an optional tag value\.
-To add more than one tag to the CMK, choose **Add tag**\.

-1. Choose **Next Step**\.

-1. Select which IAM users and roles can administer the CMK\.
-**Note**
-The AWS account \(root user\) has full permissions by default\.
-As a result, any IAM users and roles whose attached policies allow the appropriate permissions can also administer the CMK\.

-1. \(Optional\) To prevent the IAM users and roles that you chose in the previous step from deleting this CMK, clear the box at the bottom of the page for **Allow key administrators to delete this key\.**

-1. Choose **Next Step**\.

-1. Select which IAM users and roles can use the CMK to encrypt and decrypt data with the AWS KMS API\.
-**Note**
-The AWS account \(root user\) has full permissions by default\.
-As a result, any IAM users and roles whose attached policies allow the appropriate permissions can also use the CMK\.

-1. \(Optional\) You can use the controls at the bottom of the page to specify other AWS accounts that can use this CMK to encrypt and decrypt data\.
-To do so, choose **Add an External Account** and then type the intended AWS account ID\.
-Repeat as necessary to add more than one external account\.
-**Note**
-Administrators of the external accounts must also allow access to the CMK by creating IAM policies for their users\.
-For more information, see [Allowing Users in Other Accounts to Use a CMK](key-policy-modifying-external-accounts.md)\.

-1. Choose **Next Step**\.

-1. Choose **Finish** to create the CMK\.